 - 3+ hours of video instruction.

-- Raw files used in the technical discussions in weeks 1 and 2 so you can follow along with the written lesson and video demonstrations.
+- Downloadable Raw files used in the technical discussions in weeks 1 and 2 so you can follow along with the written lesson and video demonstrations.

-- Detailed discussion and walk through of multiple examples beginning with a description of the aesthetic goals for each image, and how these were realized in post.
+- Detailed discussion and video walk through of many examples beginning with a description of the aesthetic goals for each image, and how these were realized in post.

 - Style and Photographic Vision